dinguschan-owo/dingusproxy/README.md

 ### ***Usage Instructions***

 is there a brain in that head or is it just for decoration? just visit the website i linked, or download it from the page ur on _right now_, then open the html file and follow the conviently placed and beautifully styled on screen instructions. seriously dude, this shits so simple a kindergartner could do it.
+Also, if you find something isn't loading, hit the proxy button and switch to a different proxy. trust me.

 ### ***Update Schedule***